hajarmst211/income_tracking/notes/PostgreSQl.md

 2. Run your SQL file with only specify one thing: the file name.<br>
 `psql -f filename.sql`

+3. If you are joining two table, any column in the top SELECT line that is not inside the math parentheses MUST go in the GROUP BY line.

+---

+# DATE/Time

-3. this article is very interesting concerning the dates manipulation:<br>
+- this article is very interesting concerning the dates manipulation:<br>
 https://www.geeksforgeeks.org/postgresql/postgresql-date-data-type/
 <br>
+- `SELECT EXTRACT (DAY / MONTH / YEAR from NOW());` : to get the current date information
 ---
 # Code checking:
 If your worry is that the script inserts data or deletes things, and you just want to check if the syntax (grammar) is correct without actually changing your database, wrap the code in a transaction with a rollback.<br>